lachstr/physics_animations/_posts/2020-04-08-airplane-boarding-simulation.md

 Is the event that the last passenger sits in their assigned seat independent of the size of the plane?

-We could be clever about it and construct a mathematical proof.
+We could be clever about it and construct a mathematical argument.
 However, such things are too difficult for the computer scientist.
 Alas, we shall simulate such events.
 This has the advantage of being applicable when the situation is more complicated and a proof cannot be demonstrated.

-We'll simulate boarding planes of size 10, 30, 60, 100, 150, 200 once on each day of the month, compute the experimental probability that the last passenger was able to sit in their assigned seat that month, then repeat this process for 100 years (1200 months).
+We will simulate boarding planes of size 10, 30, 60, 100, 150, 200 once on each day of the month, compute the experimental probability that the last passenger was able to sit in their assigned seat that month, then repeat this process for 100 years (1200 months).

 ```python
 resulting_prob = {}